Ten Horns Coming into View?

 All in all, we can see – with the apparent arrival of the Ten Horns on the world stage – another developing “sign of the times” that human history is heading into that climactic era known as the End of the Age.

-Revelation 13 and 17 envision the same ten-horned sea-Beast, having this time “seven heads”.
+There is also Revelation 13 and 17, which envision the same ten-horned sea-Beast, having this time “seven heads”.
 This Beast symbolizes the final empire to come in our present Age.
 The Heads are different manifestations of the same Beast who has appeared throughout history, showing that this final version will have the combined wisdom and might of all previous empires; otherwise though, the Heads represent separate empires.

 For the End of the Age, it is the seventh Head who “has not yet come (in John the apostle’s day)” who represents the final Antichrist empire.
-This seventh head is separate from the sixth (the “one is” of ancient Rome) and from the others (“five of whom have fallen”).
-(17:3,10) And it is the one that possesses ten horns.
+This seventh head is separate from the sixth Head of ancient Rome (“one is” in John’s day) and from the others (“five of whom have fallen”).
+(17:3,10) And this seventh Head is the one that possesses ten horns.

-The Ten Horns then should be a group of modern nations from the two-in-one “fourth beast” of Daniel 7, the modern version of which was re-envisioned later as the seven-headed Beast in Revelation 13 and 17.
-These Horns need not have any connection to ancient Rome; they can arise anywhere from a vast territory that, from the looks of it, may stretch all the way from Europe through the Mideast to Siberia.
+From these various clues in the Daniel and Revelation Books, it should be safe to conclude that the Ten Horns are a group of modern nations that need not have any connection to ancient Rome.
+The “fourth beast” of Daniel 7 symbolizes two empires, ancient and modern.
+The modern version of it was re-envisioned later as the seven-headed Beast in Revelation 13 and 17, and it is this empire, not its Ten Horns, that should be connected to ancient Rome.
+The Ten Horns can arise anywhere from a vast territory that, from the looks of it, may stretch all the way from Europe through the Mideast to Siberia.